marcoevang/camilladsp-setrate/README.md

 After modifications to the service file you have to make the `udev` daemon reload the rules:
 ```
 sudo systemctl daemon-reload
-sudo restart camilladsp-setrate
+sudo systemctl restart camilladsp-setrate
 ```
 or reboot the system.
 ## Final notes
+Instructions for installing the packages are valid on debian-based Linux distributions.
+On other Linux flavors (e.g. Fedora) the package manager might differ, and the name of the libraries might also differ slightly.
 Comments in the source code will, hopefully, help to understand the what and the how.
 If your _CamillaDSP_ configuration is big, you may need to change the `BUFLEN` value in the file `setrate.h`.
 _camilladsp-setrate_ also works with alpha 2 release of CamillaDSP v2.